-has as its sole purpose the support and promotion of Concordia University.
-To achieve this purpose, the division establishes goals for the acquisition of individual, congregational, foundation, corporate and deferred gifts to Concordia University, as well as marketing and communication outreach strategies.
+has as its sole purpose the support and promotion of Concorida University.
+To achieve this purpose, the Foundation establishes goals for the acquisition of individual, congregational, foundation, corporate, and deferred gifts to Concordia University.
+The Foundation also oversees the marketing and communication outreach strategies.